-The DoD is seeking cybersecurity professionals to fill a broad range of high-profile work roles, especially: Data Scientists; Capability Developers; Network Operators; Operations Research Analysts; Reverse Engineers; Malware and Exploitation Analyst; Big Data Analysts; Vulnerability Researchers; and Information Operations Integrators.
+The DCLDP supports DoD efforts fill a broad range of work roles, with emphasis on: Data Scientists; Capability Developers; Network Operators; Operations Research Analysts; Reverse Engineers; Malware and Exploitation Analysts; Big Data Analysts; Vulnerability Researchers; and Information Operations Integrators.

-Applicants must meet all of the eligibility requirements listed below at the time of application submission:
+Applicants must meet all of the eligibility requirements listed below at the time of application submission during Fall 2021:

 - U.S. Citizen

 - Capable of being granted a Top Secret level security clearance

 - Enrolled student at Texas A&M University entering their Junior year *

 - Enrolled in, or planning to enroll in, any of the three tracks of the Cybersecurity Minor

 * Well-qualified Sophomores, and Seniors with at least three semesters remaining before graduation, are eligible to apply, but the program focus is on Juniors who can complete the two-year program.

 - Real-world experience through part-time cybersecurity jobs and summer internships